 Workforce engagement activities are reported regularly at Board meetings, which includes the engagement activities undertaken by each NED, key topics discussed and actions/outcomes.
-Summaries of these engagement activities are made available to the Board (see Annex B) and the Board receives an update of engagement activities bi-annually.
+Summaries of these engagement activities are made available to the Board and the Board receives an update of engagement activities bi-annually.
 This feedback can then be factored into decision making where appropriate.